 Grievance Procedure – Disability.
 The District has also established a grievance procedure to handle complaints of discrimination based on disability and to handle concerns regarding accommodations of disabled students.
 A parent, guardian, or student may utilize such grievance procedures.

 Compliance Officer.
 The Coordinator of Student Services shall be designated as the District’s compliance officer to insure that students are treated in accordance with District policy prohibiting discrimination, harassment and bullying.
-In the event the Coordinator of Student Services is the alleged perpetrator, the Superintendent shall be the alternate compliance officer.
+In the event the Coordinator of Student Services is the alleged perpetrator, or otherwise has a conflict of interest, the Superintendent shall be the alternate compliance officer.

 Confidentiality.
 The right to confidentiality, both of the complainant and of the accused, will be respected consistent with the District’s legal obligations, and with the necessity to investigate allegations of misconduct and to take corrective action when this conduct has occurred.

 No Retaliation.
 No person shall retaliate against a student or other person because the student or other person has filed a discrimination or harassment or bullying complaint, assisted or participated in an investigation, or has opposed language or conduct that violates this policy, as long as the participation or action was done in good faith.
 Persons who engage in retaliation or who knowingly file false complaints or give false statements in an investigation shall be subject to discipline up to and including suspension, expulsion or termination of employment/service.